 - 1. Legal framework

 - 2. Roles and responsibilities

 - 3. Grounds for suspension or exclusion

 - 4. The headteacher's power to suspend and exclude

 - 5. Factors to consider when suspending or excluding a pupil

 - 6. Preventative measures

 - 7. Duty to inform parents

 - 8. Duty to inform the governing board and LA

 - 9. Duty to inform social workers and the virtual school head (VSH)

 - 10. Arranging education for suspended and excluded pupils

 - 11. Considering suspensions and exclusions

 - 12. Reaching a decision

 - 13. Notification of considered suspensions and exclusions

 - 14. Removing excluded pupils from the school register

 - 15. Independent review panel

 - 16. Appointing a SEND expert

 - 17. The role of a SEND expert

 - 18. Appointing a clerk

 - 19. The role of the clerk

 - 20. The duties of the independent review panel

+- 21. Conducting governing board meetings or independent review panels via remote access

-- 21. Reconsidering reinstatement following a review
+- 22. Reconsidering reinstatement following a review

-- 22. Criminal investigations
+- 23. Criminal investigations

-- 23. Training requirements
+- 24. Training requirements

-- 24. Using data
+- 25. Using data

-- 25. Monitoring and review
+- 26. Monitoring and review